How to Create Your First Dashboard in Slingshot in 4 Easy Steps

 Steps to Data Insights

-Within both your My Stuff area and any Workspace in Slingshot you can create dashboards from the Analytics tab.
-For this tutorial let’s work from My Stuff.
+Within both your My Overview area and any Workspace in Slingshot you can create dashboards from the Analytics tab.
+For this tutorial let’s work from My Overview.
 First, we want to navigate to the analytics tab and click the + New button, and select dashboard from the drop-down:

 Next, you are prompted to select your data source.
 Using the + Data Source button you can see all of the data sources you can directly connect to inside Slingshot.
 We also offer you a sample data set to get your toes wet with analytics!
 That is exactly what we are going to use – so, let’s click sample data.

 In the next screen, you will see all the sheets within the excel file and their names.
 You can preview the data set using the eye icon.
 Everyone can relate to sales – so for this demonstration, let’s choose the Sales sheet.

 Before we create our first visualization let’s give you a quick tour of the visualization editor:

 - Here you can see the data source that you are connected to as well as change that source using the overflow icon.

 - These are all the available fields within your data source to create your visualizations off of.
 Data sources like Google Analytics, Google Ads, Microsoft Analysis Service, etc. will have these fields broken down between dimensions and measures.